StefanoBelloni/QSpinPuzzle/README.md

 - [x] Add a status to check if the game has been solved.
 - [x] add a timer
 - [x] Change leaf color when spinning a leaf.
+- [x] possibility to stop the game, save and load it
+- [x] export game to clipboard
+- [x] import game (from clipboard)
+- [x] delete game from records
+- [ ] remove spin button and use mouse or improve them
+- [ ] save/load etc. port to python
 - [ ] processKey is not sincronized with swap leaf color by spin: fix it! the workaround fails when shuffle is called.
-  [ ] possibility to stop the game, save and load it
   [ ] add internal history of commands

 ### References